bariseg/bariseg/README.md

 - a prospective computer engineer interested in UAVs, defence industry and interesting web or mobile applications.
 - i'm currently working on
   -   my college assigments
-  -   building my personal website
-  -   back-end developing for ShareNeat project
-  -   UAV software developing for Teknofest
+  -   UAV software developing for Teknofest as my grad project

 - Languages: Turkish/English